 In the University of Tartu, regarding teaching and research, our faculty is among the most internationally minded and technologically innovative sectors, thereby handing on to our students world level higher education.
 Several hundred international students study here and courses are held also by numerous excellent international lecturers from among our academic staff members in the faculty.

-Students of our faculty learn in the most modern campus facilities and most outstanding lab environments, most recently Physicum, the novel venue for the Institute of Physics opened its doors in 2014.
-Forthcoming in a few years is the construction of the university’s IT centre located in the downtown premises.
+Students of our faculty learn in the most modern campus facilities and most outstanding lab environments, Physicum, the Institute of Physics opened its doors in 2014.
+The university’s IT centre located in the downtown premises, opened its doors in 2019.
 Students can also enjoy the contemporary electronics lab of the Prototyping Centre dating back to 2013.
 The Prototyping Centre is an excellent ground for implementing innovative ideas and preparing prototypes that lead to creation of successful spin-off enterprises.

 On behalf of the advancement of the society and the education system in Estonia the faculty contributes its part by training skillful teachers with versatile capabilities who continue as teachers of mathematics and informatics and secondary school science teachers.
 Also, we offer continuing education programmes for experienced teachers.